jjwall/jjwall.github.io/writings/fiction/morningstar/the-evil-one/the-testament-of-ahriman.md

 The <b>Shell Universes of the Qlippoth</b>.<br>

-That Tree of Death spoken of in Jewish Mysticism—<br>
+That Tree of Death spoken of in Starblood Mysticism—<br>
 <b>Kabbalah</b>.<br>

 It grows <b>beneath</b> the Tree of Life,<br>